Removal of rusty wire

 compared to Hutter-type (round-shaped) ceramic caps.
 Furhtermoe the

-holes in square-shaped ceramic caps are smaller and are not centrally
+holes in square-shaped ceramic caps are smaller and are not

-located in the ceramic cap, but at one end of the square-shaped ceramic
+located in the ceramic cap, but at one end of the square-shaped

 cap.
-For this reason I pesonally so far use the described method only
+For this reason I pesonally so far use the described method

 for Hutter-type ceramic caps.
 Removl of rusty wire has several advantages: